About our dementia advocacy project

-Older people living with dementia will be more involved in decisions about their lives, will be safeguarded from harm, and will be able to access appropriate services and assessments for their needs through the dementia journey.
+People living with dementia will be more involved in decisions about their lives, will be safeguarded from harm, and will be able to access appropriate services and assessments for their needs through the dementia journey.
 Our advocacy service aims to shift the balance of power to maximise the level of influence people with dementia have over their own lives.
 We aim to ensure their voice is heard, the views and wishes are considered and that their rights are upheld.

 Families and carers will vicariously benefit from having a professional involved who can help navigate health and social care, ensuring their loved ones care is personalised and their rights upheld.
 Health and social care will also benefit, because Advocacy helps them fulfil their duties in line with the fundamental principles of voice and control co-production.

 Where will the project be delivering its services?